karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 - Why capture 2 snapshots instead of a single one?

-Well, because the easiest way to know what's going on in the Heap is to take 2 snapshots in a different point in time and compare them.
+Well, because the easiest way to know what's going on in the Heap is to take 2 snapshots in different points in time and compare them.
 That way I'll be able to see which new objects where added on the Heap between those 2 intervals.

 You can capture a snapshot of the GC Heap with this command:
 ``./dotnet-gcdump collect --process-id 1``